mitja/llamatunnel/README.md

 ### Commit the Project to Git

-You need to keep this project in git if you want to use the update feature.
-This is how you can do it locallly:
+You need to keep this project in git if you want to use the [update feature of copier](https://copier.readthedocs.io/en/stable/updating/).
+See below for more info abut this.
+This is how you can do it locally:

 ```bash
 git init